A minimum GPA of 2.0 in the computer science courses that comprise a major or minor in the department is required for graduation.

 Lecture and laboratory.
 Computer organization from the perspective of instructions, including the central processor, busses, input and output units, and memory units.
 A weekly two-hour laboratory covers combinational logic, loaders and linkers, assembly language, address computation, and other architecture-related functions.
 Lab-2 hours.
-P-CSC 111 and MST 117.
+P-CSC 111.
 (D)

 CSC 221.
 Data Structures and Algorithms I. (3 h)